 Glaw looped his legs around Lykos' waist and wrapped his arms around his neck, feeling like a little boy being helped home after a long day of training.
 Getting piggyback rides wasn't something he'd expected to experience in so many days in a row, but here he was, again ready to let himself be carried like a small child.

 He couldn't help but laugh at the sight of Dylis, forehead wrinkled into an annoyed scowl, clinging to Vita's back like a spider-monkey.
 The relief was too great to contain.
 Being alive, being free despite impossible odds, was a rush unlike no other he'd ever felt before.

 They were doing that thing with their faces again.
-Dylis didn't want to put words on it, because that would make it easier to remember the sight before her.
+Dylis didn't to think too hard about it because that would make it easier to remember the sight before her.
 All the demons' faces were twisted and elongated, their necks thick and uneven, bared to the world as they'd all thrown their head backs to howl.

 At least she couldn't hear them.

 Glaw looked to be just as disturbed by the whole ordeal as she was, but with some fascination thrown in as well.
 He hadn't taken his eyes off Lykos' since the howling had begun.

 Battlefield crushes on demons.
 The thought was both amusing and worrying.
 She knew her brother - how could she not after having put up with him for so long - and she knew what he looked like when he was interested in someone.
 A demon with two sisters who could kill you in a heartbeat.
 You sure know how to pick trouble, brother.